Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Over/Under Insights

-- Northern Illinois and its opponents have combined to put up more than 65.5 points in four of 10 games this season.
+- Northern Illinois has combined with its opponents to score more than 63.5 points in four of 10 games this season.

-- The two teams combine to average 63.6 points per game, 1.9 less than the over/under in this contest.
+- The two teams combine to score 63.6 points per game, 0.1 more than the over/under in this contest.

-- The 63.9 combined points per game that these two squads have allowed this season are 1.6 fewer than the 65.5 over/under in this contest.
+- These two squads surrender a combined 63.9 points per game, 0.4 more than this contest's over/under.

-- The average total in Huskies games this season is 56.5, 9.0 points fewer than Wednesday's total of 65.5 .
+- Huskies games have an average total of 56.5 points this season, 7.0 fewer than Wednesday's over/under.

 Northern Illinois Stats and Trends

-- Northern Illinois has played 10 games, with six wins against the spread.
+- Northern Illinois has six wins against the spread in 10 games this year.

 - The Huskies have covered the spread once this season when favored by 2.5 points or more (in two chances).

-- Northern Illinois is 2-2-1 against the spread and 3-2 overall in games when it records more than 30.6 points.
+- Northern Illinois is 2-2-1 against the spread and 3-2 overall in games when it puts up more than 30.6 points.

 - The Huskies have turned the ball over two more times (13 total) than the Bulls have forced a turnover (11) this season.